 - What qualifies for trip interruption?
 Typically, it’s an illness mid-trip.
 But what if your traveling companion gets sick?
 Are they covered as well?

 - How much lost baggage coverage do you get?
 My husband recently traveled on an extended work trip to the Middle East and his luggage went South.
 He was without it for three days but his policy only gave him $200 for incidentals.
 Fortunately, he always carries an extra change of clothes in his carry-on, but if he had to purchase clothes, it would have been at his own expense.
 Note that there is a difference between coverage for baggage lost and baggage delayed.
 Most lost baggage coverage is a hassle IMO.
 You will never get full replacement value for all your belongings.
 Another quick tip: photograph the inside of your suitcase in case you ever need to make an inventory list of what was in it.

 - Pay attention to the emergency medical coverage as well.
 This is one of those things you don’t think about until you need it (remember my in-laws’ case?)
 Most good policies will cover your medical expenses and hospitalization costs for a short period.
 But what if you need to get back home for care?
 Emergency evacuation insurance is also worth a consideration.

 There are certainly many other variable to consider when looking at travel insurance.
 Pay attention to the details, read the fine print, and ask questions about every possible scenario.

 If you’re asking me, “Do I need travel insurance?”, I’m going to tell you with a resounding “Yes!”
 It should be considered a trip expense just like a hotel room.
+And if you’re wondering “How much travel medical insurance do i need?”, talk to an advisor.
 If nothing else, it’s peace of mind.
 I’ve seen and heard too many scenarios from fellow travelers where having insurance was a lifesaver, literally.